Disclosure: this is a paid sponsored post

 Walkers Mighty Lights have recently been launched in three flavours – Roast Chicken, Cheese and Onion and Lightly Salted.
 Even the Roast Chicken flavour is suitable for vegetarians, they contain 30% less fat than normal potato crisps (a big bonus as far as Daddy P is concerned as I am always telling him to eat more healthily), have no artificial colours or preservatives and contain no MSG either.
 As you would expect from a brand like Walkers, the Mighty Lights are made from real potatoes and offer a good source of fibre.
 They can be purchased in family packs of 6 – always handy to avoid anyone missing out!

-The packaging of these new crinkle cut crisps ties in well with the existing Walkers brand of crisps and the colour match existing flavours available.
+The packaging of these new crinkle-cut crisps ties in well with the existing Walkers brand of crisps and the colour match the existing flavours available.

 If you compare a 25g of the standard Walkers Crisps with the new 25g Mighty Lights:

 Standard Mighty Lights

 Fat 7.7g 4.7g

 Salt 0.41g 0.28g

 So there is slightly more sugar in the Mighty Lights, but in all other areas the new crisps stand up well to the standard alternatives.